znields/search-queue/README.md

 #### Eric Hildebrandt

-Eric recommended the removal of unnecessary buttons from the introduction and helped point out other design flaws in the program.
+Eric recommended the removal of unnecessary buttons from the introduction and helped point out other design flaws in the extension.

 #### William Nields

-William generated the idea to add the start button to the queue editor page.
+William generated the idea to add the start button to the queue editor page, a feature that greatly enhanced the usability of the extension.